SaschaWillems/Vulkan/README.md

 # Building

-The repository contains everything required to compile and build the examples on Windows, Linux and Android.
+The repository contains everything required to compile and build the examples on Windows, Linux and Android using a C++ compiler that supports C++11.
 All required dependencies are included.

 ## <img src="./images/windowslogo.png" alt="" height="32px"> Windows
 A Visual Studio solution file for compiling all examples is included with the repository, examples will compile with VS2015 out of the box.